eesanoble/Arabic-Dialect-Classifier/README.md

 	 The script goes right to left and letters take different forms depending on where they are in a word.

  2. **Diacritics**
-	 Vowels are optional and Arabic and are more often than not omitted.
+	 Vowels are optional in Arabic and are more often than not omitted.

  3. **Orthographic Ambiguity**
 	 Because of the optional vowels, it is often difficult to tell what a word is without context.